Rodrig Goliescu

 Rodrig Goliescu (1877 – 1942) was a Romanian inventor, engineer, and lieutenant of Polish descent.
 He designed and built the "Avioplan," the first airplane with a tubular fuselage.

 Life

 Early life

 Rodrig Goliescu's father, Sigmund Dobjanschi, was a Polish refugee who moved to Romania in 1863 following the Polish uprising.
 After moving to Romania, he married Hortensia Gallo and changed his name to Goliescu.
 Rodrig was born in Dorohoi on 12 May 1877.

-After graduating from the A. T. Laurian High School from Botoșani, Rodrig Goliescu followed the artillery and engineer school from Bucharest.
+After graduating from the A. T. Laurian High School in Botoșani, Rodrig Goliescu followed the artillery and engineer school from Bucharest.
 In 1900, he finished the school and became a lieutenant, at the same time receiving Romanian citizenship.
 He served as an active officer and from 1906 he dedicated himself to research in the aeronautical field.
 Studying the flight of birds, he created various aeromodelling projects.

 Aviation career

 In 1909, he worked out several highly original principals regarding the flight of heavier-than-air machines.
 His ideas were materialized in the flying machine called the Goliescu Avioplan.
 The most original aspect of the Avioplan was the shape of its fuselage, designed for minimum aerodynamic drag and acting as a tube fan, increasing the efficiency of the propeller.
 The Avioplan's design was similar to that of modern vertical-take-off-and-landing (VTOL) aircraft and helicopters.

 The same year, Goliescu built a model of his Avioplan with a length of 1.2 m and an engine powered by a rubber turnbuckle that was as long as the fuselage, achieving a takeoff angle of 30 degrees with it.
 Assisted by the Romanian Minister of Education, Spiru Haret, who also helped Aurel Vlaicu, Goliescu went to France to acquire a new engine for his aircraft.
 While in Paris, he submitted a survey he had written, "Laws of air dynamics," to the French Academy of Sciences, and the French magazine La France automobile et aérienne (France Automobile and Air) published it in its edition of 15 May 1909.
 He patented his invention in France (patent no. 402329) which he called a flying machine-avioplan.
 Unlike his previous model, the machine had above the tubular fuselage, a relatively small wing in the shape of an upturned V, with the foil having a pronounced curve at the leading edge.
 The three-wheeled landing gear was similar to the tricycle of present-day aircraft.
 After finishing building his airplane, it was examined by a commission of the Aéro-Club de France.
 The machine was declared to be satisfactory, but it was not tested in flight.